What is a Lightning Cable: A Comprehensive Overview

 The following are the major differences between lightning cable and other cables:

-Power delivery: Lightning cables provide power input to Apple devices faster compared to micro USB.
+● Power delivery: Lightning cables deliver power to Apple devices faster compared to micro USB.

 Since we know What is lightning cable and lighning connector, let’s take a look at the advantages and disadvanates of it: